springrain/zorm/README.md

 }

-//TestUpdate 11.
+// TestUpdate 11.
 Update the struct object, updating all fields.
 The primary key must have a value func TestUpdate(t *testing.T) {

 	// You need to start the transaction manually.
 If the error returned by the anonymous function is not nil, the transaction will be rolled back.
 If the DisableTransaction=true parameter is set, the Transaction method becomes invalid and no transaction is required